Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     1. Check the Configuration Framework Service (CFS) `configurationStatus` for the `desiredConfig` after rebooting the node.

        The following command will indicate if a CFS job is currently in progress for this node.
-Replace the `XNAME` value in the following command with the component name (xname) of the node being rebooted.
+       Replace the `XNAME` value in the following command with the component name (xname) of the node that was rebooted.

+       This can be run on any NCN where the Cray CLI is configured.
+See [Configure the Cray CLI](../configure_cray_cli.md).

        ```bash
        ncn# cray cfs components describe XNAME --format json